 Staci Ketay Rotman

 Staci advises and represents employers in all aspects of labor and employment law.
 She represents clients before federal and state courts and administrative agencies, as well as in arbitration proceedings.
 Staci has extensive experience in connection with employment discrimination, sexual harassment, wrongful discharge, leave management, employee accommodation, restrictive covenants, employment related torts, employment policies and agreements, reductions in force, I-9 compliance and other workplace issues.
 She also advises and represents employers on the Fair Labor Standards Act and related state statutes, ranging from worker classification audits to claims alleging unpaid wages.
 Staci uses her litigation experience to counsel employers on how to achieve their business objectives while minimizing the risks of litigation.

 Staci represents employers in a wide variety of industries, including manufacturing, financial services, retail, technology, insurance, hospitality and hotels, utilities, hospitals and nursing homes, and municipalities.

 Staci is the editor and co-author of the firm’s Wage & Hour Insights blog, and has co-authored a number of articles on wage and hour topics, including co-authoring “Pharmaceutical Sales Reps Join White-Collar Quest for Overtime Pay,” BNA’s Daily Labor Report (September 28, 2011) and co-authoring “Non-tipped Duties Cannot Exceed 20 Percent of Work,” Hospitality Law (July 2011).
 In 2017, Staci was named a Leading Lawyer by Law Bulletin Publishing.

 Prior to joining the firm in December 2005, Staci practiced at Holland & Knight LLP.
 She is a member of the American and Chicago Bar Associations.

 Staci currently serves as the firm’s Community Investment Officer.
-She volunteers in the Constitutional Rights Foundation Chicago’s “Lawyers in the Classroom” program and is involved with the Harvard School of Excellence, the firm’s Chicago Public Schools’ partner school.
+She volunteers in the Constitutional Rights Foundation Chicago’s “Lawyers in the Classroom” program and is involved with the Dewey School of Excellence, the firm’s Chicago Public Schools’ partner school.

 Representative Experience click to view